 COVID-19 Travel Updates

 Our guests and crew always come first, and we want to assure you that their health and well-being is our top priority.
 That is especially true in the ever-evolving world of COVID-19.
+Please note, we are experiencing a high volume of calls and emails and are working to get back with you as soon as possible.
+We ensure you that your experience with us is our top priority.
+You can also email firstname.lastname@example.org for additional assistance with an experienced sales counselor.

 It is essential to note that the no-sail order for cruises put in place by the U.S. Centers for Disease Control and Prevention only applies to ships with more than 250 passengers and crew.
 We are exempt from this order, and our U.S.-based, U.S.-flagged, U.S.-crewed vessels have put initiatives in place to advocate for the betterment of small boat travel and its guests.
 The recent Cruise Lines International Association (CLIA) voluntary suspension includes CLIA member cruise lines and not small boat adventures like ours.
 You can see more on how the new small-boat coalition has become a united voice in preparing to safely return to travel.
 Our UnCruise Adventures CEO, Dan Blanchard, has been the architect behind the formation of the U.S. Overnight Passenger Small-Boat Operators Coalition.